Andrew Waterworth: Glenavon

 On 30 May 2021, it was announced that Waterworth, alongside team-mates Mark Haughey and Mark Stafford, had signed for Glenavon on the expiry of their contracts at Linfield.
 Waterworth made his Glenavon debut coming on as a sub in a 1–1 draw with Portadown, and scored his first goals for the club a week later, notching a brace in a 6–1 victory over Warrenpoint Town.

 It was announced on 2 July 2022 that Waterworth had retired from football.

 International career

 Waterworth was called up to the Northern Ireland under-21 side in January 2008.
 In total he won seven under-21 caps and scored two goals.

+Managerial career

+On 16 March 2023, it was announced Waterworth would take charge of the Northern Ireland women's team on an interim basis.
+Waterworth managed the team for a 4-1 defeat against Wales on 6 April 2023.